eZmaxinc/eZmax-SDK-go/docs/CommonResponseErrorWrongFranchiseoffice.md

 NewCommonResponseErrorWrongFranchiseofficeWithDefaults instantiates a new CommonResponseErrorWrongFranchiseoffice object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetSErrorMessage

+`func (o *CommonResponseErrorWrongFranchiseoffice) GetSErrorMessage() string`

+GetSErrorMessage returns the SErrorMessage field if non-nil, zero value otherwise.

+### GetSErrorMessageOk

+`func (o *CommonResponseErrorWrongFranchiseoffice) GetSErrorMessageOk() (*string, bool)`

+GetSErrorMessageOk returns a tuple with the SErrorMessage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSErrorMessage

+`func (o *CommonResponseErrorWrongFranchiseoffice) SetSErrorMessage(v string)`

+SetSErrorMessage sets SErrorMessage field to given value.

+### GetEErrorCode

+`func (o *CommonResponseErrorWrongFranchiseoffice) GetEErrorCode() FieldEErrorCode`

+GetEErrorCode returns the EErrorCode field if non-nil, zero value otherwise.

+### GetEErrorCodeOk

+`func (o *CommonResponseErrorWrongFranchiseoffice) GetEErrorCodeOk() (*FieldEErrorCode, bool)`

+GetEErrorCodeOk returns a tuple with the EErrorCode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEErrorCode

+`func (o *CommonResponseErrorWrongFranchiseoffice) SetEErrorCode(v FieldEErrorCode)`

+SetEErrorCode sets EErrorCode field to given value.

+### GetASErrorMessagedetail

+`func (o *CommonResponseErrorWrongFranchiseoffice) GetASErrorMessagedetail() []string`

+GetASErrorMessagedetail returns the ASErrorMessagedetail field if non-nil, zero value otherwise.

+### GetASErrorMessagedetailOk

+`func (o *CommonResponseErrorWrongFranchiseoffice) GetASErrorMessagedetailOk() (*[]string, bool)`

+GetASErrorMessagedetailOk returns a tuple with the ASErrorMessagedetail field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetASErrorMessagedetail

+`func (o *CommonResponseErrorWrongFranchiseoffice) SetASErrorMessagedetail(v []string)`

+SetASErrorMessagedetail sets ASErrorMessagedetail field to given value.

+### HasASErrorMessagedetail

+`func (o *CommonResponseErrorWrongFranchiseoffice) HasASErrorMessagedetail() bool`

+HasASErrorMessagedetail returns a boolean if a field has been set.

 ### GetFkiFranchiseagenceID